 A taller tripod may be more effective if you don’t have a tabletop or raised surface to set your phone on.
 Interviewing people on the street or reporting from an outdoor location may require a tall tripod, such as the 54″ Manfrotto BackPacker Tripod, in order to capture you from the right angle.

 If you decide to use a tripod, don’t forget to pick up a remote camera shutter.
 This will enable to you take photos or videos without having to touch your phone.
 That means you’ll spend less time editing out the video of you walking to and from the camera to press the record button.
 Adding a tripod is sure to improve your mobile photography as a whole.

 Phone Journalism Tools – Gimbal

 If you like the idea of the stability of a tripod, but your style of journalism requires more movement, consider using a gimbal.
 Gimbals will give you a smooth video without the shakiness that comes from holding your phone or tripod in your hands.

 Gimbals are available in two types: two-axis and three-axis.
-Though more expensive, three-axis gimbals will provide the most stability.
-The DJI Osmo Mobile 3 3-Axis Gimbal is one of the best options on the market.
+Though more expensive, three-axis gimbals will provide the most stability and there are some great smartphone-dedicated options on the market.
+The DJI Osmo Mobile 3 3-Axis Gimbal is one a super easy to use option that won’t break the bank.
 If you’re shooting relatively simple videos, a two-axis gimbal may be more than enough.
-The Zhiyun Smooth X 2-Axis Smartphone Gimbal is ideal for reporters looking for a high-quality two-axis gimbal.
+The Zhiyun Smooth X 2-Axis Smartphone Gimbal is ideal for reporters looking for a high-quality two-axis mobile phone gimbal.